 Tips on how to prolong the freshness of potatoes.

-Potatoes should last several months if stored in the correct way.
+Potatoes are a great store cupboard ingredient as they will last several months if stored in the correct way.

 Before Storing Potatoes